Ukraine crisis: Why Imran Khan's Russia trip will further isolate Pakistan | DW | 25.02.2022

 Khan's statement would prove to be ill-timed, as hours after his arrival, Russia carried out a full-scale invasion of Ukraine.

 The West has condemned President Putin with one voice and imposed strict sanctions on Moscow.
-Russian forces are bombing Ukrainian cities and are closing in on capital Kiev.
+Russian forces are bombing Ukrainian cities and are closing in on the capital Kyiv.
 There is definitely more anger than "excitement" about the situation in the West.

 However, with Khan's visit, Pakistan's leadership seems to be demonstrating its naivete vis-a-vis the gravity of global politics in the aftermath of Russia's unilateral invasion of Ukraine.